chef/chef-web-docs/chef_master/source/vmware.rst

 * ``--requested-for``: vRA login that should be listed as the owner
 * ``--lease-days``: number of days for the resource lease
 * ``--notes``: any optional notes you'd like to be logged with your request
 * ``--subtenant-id``: all resources must be tied back to a Business Group, or "subtenant."
 If your catalog item is tied to a specific Business Group, you do not need to specify this.
-However, if your catalog item is a global catalog item, then the subtenant ID is not available to us; you will need to provide it.
+However, if your catalog item is a global catalog item, then the subtenant ID is not available to knife; you will need to provide it.
 It usually looks like a UUID.
 See your vRA administrator for assistance in determining your subtenant ID.
-* ``--ssh-password``: if a linux host, the password to use during bootstrap
+* ``--ssh-password``: for Linux hosts, the password to use during bootstrap
-* ``--winrm-password``: if a windows host, the password to use during bootstrap
+* ``--winrm-password``: for Windows hosts, the password to use during bootstrap

 .. code-block:: bash